• Skip to primary navigation

 8. Practice English Every Day

-When it comes to improving your English, there really is no substitute for practicing a little every day.
+When it comes to improving your English, there really is no substitute for practising a little every day.

-There are hundreds, if not thousands, of ways you can practice every day and it doesn’t have to be doing boring IELTS tests.
-My most successful students have all found something that they enjoyed doing in English and then did this regularly.
-The more you use English, the more your skills will improve and the higher chance you have of getting the score you need.
+There are hundreds, if not thousands, of ways you can practice every day, and it doesn’t have to be doing boring IELTS tests.
+My most successful students found something they enjoyed doing in English and then did this regularly.
+The more you use English; the more your skills will improve and the higher your chance of getting the score you need.

 Below are lots of ways to improve your English at home:

 You can also combine learning English with the most common IELTS topics.
-There are some topics, such as the environment, education, and technology, that come up again and again.
-Reading and listening within these common topics is a very powerful technique that will help you improve your vocabulary and your ideas, all at the same time as improving your English.
+Some topics, such as the environment, education, and technology, come up again and again.
+Reading and listening to these common topics is a very powerful technique that will help you improve your vocabulary and your ideas while improving your English.

 Below you will find links to the most common IELTS topics.